catherine-v/taxfix-challenge/README.md

 Other technologies from AWS I am using in this prototype can easily be replaced by similar tools from different brands with a certain ease.

-Configuration of connections to AWS resources is placed in `settings.ini`
+Configuration of connections to AWS resources is placed in `settings.ini`.
+In order to connect to AWS resources I am using `boto3` library which is getting access key and secret from `$HOME/.aws/` folder.

 ## Events simulation

 To simulate events flow I am using `generate_events.py` script which has simple settings (from `settings.ini`) to affect frequency of events generation.
+Amazon SQS is being used here as an events bus.
+The generation script assumes the queue already exists.

 ## Events consumption